gregory-ledenev/Vert.x-EasyRouting/README.md

 handlers together.
 Also, you can define all the converters in a dedicated module or controller to keep them in one place and to allow easy reuse.

-You can create an Application Module by extending the `ApplicationModule` class, adding all required and properly annotated handler methods, and then registering the module with the Application using the `Application.module(...)` method.
+You can create an Application Module by extending the `ApplicationModule` class, making it public, adding all required and properly annotated handler methods, and then registering the module with the Application using the `Application.module(...)` method.
 You can override `started()` and `stopped()` methods to perform any initialization or cleanup tasks when the module is started or stopped.